 The Wild Coast lies between Port Edward in the north and Morgan’s Bay in the south, and its wildness is apparent from the moment its deep ravines, steep cliffs and waterfalls come into view.
 Properly speaking, however, the coast was named after the reefs and rocks that lie some distance offshore which in the past have posed a great danger to shipping.

-Find more scenic routes in our guide to the 5 of the best routes of South Africa.
+Find more scenic routes in our guide to the 5 best routes of South Africa.

 Hluhluwe is best known for the success it achieved in saving the white (or square-lipped) rhino from extinction.
 By the early 1930s, only about 150 white rhinos were left in southern Africa, having been shot almost to extinction.